 Jobseeker observations: When you upload your CV, the job board then fills out a lot of your online form itself.
 Additional questions include: your visa status, your marital status, the notice period needed, the visa you would like and whether or not you have a driver’s license.
 You can also include recommendations, different membership to clubs and videos.
 Jobseekers can boost their visibility with offers which include who viewed the profile and getting to the top of the job application lists (among other things).
 Surprisingly though, you can’t upload your CV in Arabic.

-The job offers: Currently about 51 000 jobs are online according to the site and mostly in the field of sales, marketing, accounting and customer service.
+The job offers: Currently about 51 000 jobs are online according to the site and mostly in the field of mangement, IT and press correspondance.
 As can be expected, most of the job offers are in Saudi Arabia and the UAE.
 Even if the traffic has dropped slightly, the offers have gone up.
 There's a third more job offers specifically for men than ones specifically for women but most offers overall don't require a gender in particular.
 This is progress from what we saw some years ago.

-Special features: The blog (in Arabic and English, divided into several sections, such as the Market Knowledge and Interviews and Offers); CV database preview access; CV and job offer analysis (to see if you fit the profile); packages for jobseekers; the Youtube videos; AfterHire; job alerts; the information on salaries within the company; CV Services (for jobseekers); a link to Shagheel (for skilled trade workers - which has not been a huge success); the detailed salary page based on different MENA countries; podcasts; the courses and degree programs; "People Who Found Jobs on Bayt"; Awards page; virtual career/job fairs; employer tests for recruitment; the recruiter network; testimonals from recruiters; the examples of their charitable work.
+Special features: The blog (mostly English, divided into several sections, such as the Market Knowledge and Interviews and Offers); CV database preview access; CV and job offer analysis (to see if you fit the profile); packages for jobseekers; the Youtube video on the homepage; AfterHire; job alerts; the information on salaries within the company; CV Services (for jobseekers); Shagheel (for skilled trade workers - which has not been a huge success); the detailed salary page based on different MENA countries; podcasts; the courses and degree programs; "People Who Found Jobs on Bayt"; Awards page; virtual career/job fairs; employer tests for recruitment; the recruiter network; testimonals from recruiters; the examples of their charitable work.